Is Your Brand Too Similar, or Unoriginal? Do you know? Do a Reverse Logo Search and Find Out.

 Reverse Patent Search Method 5 – USA Patents Only – TESS ( Trademark Electronic Search System )

-TESS is how shall I put it, like Lexus Nexus from the 1990s.
-This is awful, American’s need to do better to modernize this IP search experience.
+TESS is like Lexus Nexus from the 1990s.
+The user experience is archaic, but this tool is filled with critical data.
+American’s need to do better to modernize this IP search user experience.
 Not only should this be free and a public utility so that it doesn’t’ cost a fortune using such databases as TradeMark.Vision it should be as good as EU’s if not better.
 Doesn’t it make sense that USA would want to empower design agencies, companies, legal firms to be able to know if there are similar marks out there in the same industry to prevent IP pitfalls?
+It appears to have been rather designed for legal aids, and data researchers, than marketing directors, but that’s my take on this.